 To be quite honest, $12 really isn’t bad for what seems to be a very robust personal finance accounting system.
 In fact, they have a 30 Day Free Trial that doesn’t even require a credit card!

-Nonetheless, if you focus is just paying off debt, the free account is still well worth it!
+Nonetheless, if your focus is just paying off debt, the free account is still well worth it!

 I’ll be using it to help track my mortgage payoff!

-I really appreciate the ease in using this tool and the visuals that it gives.
+I really appreciate the ease of using this tool and the visuals that it gives.
 If you can just see your progress toward paying off debt, it’ll make the journey so much easier.

 If you’re looking for an easy way to track and manage your debt payoff, this is the tool…hands down!

 And, if you’re a YNAB user, it’ll also integrate with your account.